Josh Brolin: Career resurgence and stardom (2006–2016)

+In 2009, Brolin executive produced and performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
+The next year, Brolin wrote and directed the short film X as his directorial debut.
+The film is about an inmate who escapes prison to reunite with his daughter and searches for her murdered mother.
+It was the opening film at the first annual Union City International Film Festival in Union City, New Jersey, in December 2010.

-In 2010, Brolin portrayed the titular character in Jonah Hex, based on the DC Comics' character with the same name.
-Brolin later played the younger version of Tommy Lee Jones's character Kevin Brown / Agent K in Men in Black 3 in 2012, which reunited both Brolin and Jones after their initial collaboration in No Country for Old Men and In the Valley of Elah, both in 2007.
+In the early 2010s, Brolin appeared in a variety of big-budget studio films.
+He portrayed the titular character in Jonah Hex (2010), based on the DC Comics' character with the same name.
+Brolin later admitted that he hated the experience making the film, stating that at one point they had to "[reshoot] 66 pages in 12 days", implying that the filming schedule was hectic.
+Brolin later blamed the film's failure on studio interference in the film's postproduction and on director Hayward, whom he called "inexperienced" and a "bad choice (of director)."
+Brolin also appeared in the Coen Brother film True Grit (2010) and in Oliver Stone's Wall Street: Money Never Sleeps (2010).
+In 2012, Brolin played the younger version of Tommy Lee Jones's character Kevin Brown/Agent K in Men in Black 3, which reunited both Brolin and Jones after their initial collaboration in No Country for Old Men and In the Valley of Elah, both in 2007.
 Brolin later starred in the 2013 film Gangster Squad, portraying a fictional World War II veteran named John O'Mara.
-He also portrayed Joe Doucett in Oldboy, a remake of the 2003 South Korean film of the same name.

-Brolin was one of the actors who was considered for the role of Bruce Wayne / Batman in the DC Extended Universe, a deal which would have begun with Zack Snyder's Batman v Superman: Dawn of Justice, but Ben Affleck was chosen for the role instead.
-The following year, it was announced that Brolin would play Thanos within the Marvel Cinematic Universe.
-He portrays the character through motion capture performance, as well as voice acting.
-He cameoed as the character in Guardians of the Galaxy (2014) and Avengers: Age of Ultron (2015), and then reprised Thanos in a starring role in Avengers: Infinity War (2018) and 2019's Avengers: Endgame, which were filmed back-to-back.
+Later that year, Brolin also portrayed Joe Doucett in Oldboy, a remake of the 2003 South Korean film of the same name.
+In 2014, Brolin was announced to play Thanos within the Marvel Cinematic Universe.
+He portrays the character through motion capture performance and voice acting.
+Brolin cameoed as the character in Guardians of the Galaxy (2014) and Avengers: Age of Ultron (2015).